electricimp/GoogleIoTCore/README.md

 1. Subscribes to the topics which were subscribed to before the reconnection.
 1. Sets the timer for the new token expiration.

 The library does all these operations automatically and invisibly to an application.
 The [onDisconnected()](#callback-ondisconnectederror) and [onConnected()](#callback-onconnectederror) callbacks are not called.
-All the API calls, made by the application at the time of updating, are scheduled in a queue and processed right after the token updating algorithm is successfuly finished.
+All the API calls, made by the application at the time of updating, are scheduled in a queue and processed right after the token updating algorithm is successfully finished.
 If the token update fails, the [onDisconnected()](#callback-ondisconnectederror) callback is called (if the callback has been set).

 To calculate a new token the library uses the current private key provided to the client.
 At any time the key can be updated by an application by calling the [setPrivateKey()](#setprivatekeyprivatekey) method.
 The new key will be used during the next updating of the token.